Chair and Professor: Kleist

 Degree programs offered by the department include Doctor of Philosophy, Master of Counseling, and Educational Specialist.
 Majors are available within the Masters of Counseling (M.Coun) degree: Marriage, Couple, and Family Counseling; Clinical Mental Health Counseling; Clinical Rehabilitation Counseling; School Counseling; Student Affairs Counseling (M.COUN.); and Counseling (Ed.S.).

-The Counselor Education programs are approved by the Council for Accreditation of Counseling and Related Educational Programs (CACREP) as follows: Marriage, Couple, and Family Counseling (M.COUN.); Clinical Mental Health Counseling (M.COUN.); School Counseling (M.COUN.); Student Affairs Counseling (M.COUN.); and Counselor Education and Counseling (Ph.D.).
+The Department of Counseling programs are approved by the Council for Accreditation of Counseling and Related Educational Programs (CACREP) as follows: Marriage, Couple, and Family Counseling (M.COUN.); Clinical Mental Health Counseling (M.COUN.); School Counseling (M.COUN.); Student Affairs Counseling (M.COUN.); and Counselor Education and Counseling (Ph.D.).
 The Clinical Rehabilitation Counseling Program is new for the fall of

 Progression in Clinical Track Classes - Master's